newbby123/BiciCLI/README.md

 └───────────────────┴────────────────┴────────┘
 ✔ New template has been added successfully!
 ```
-`Scion` use [download-git-repo](https://github.com/flipxfx/download-git-repo) to down load git repos.
-After answering 3 questions, you'll add a new template to `Scion`.
+`Bici-CLI` use [download-git-repo](https://github.com/flipxfx/download-git-repo) to down load git repos.
+After answering 3 questions, you'll add a new template to `Bici-CLI`.

 ### list | l
 It shows you the templates list.
 ```
-$ scion list
+$ bici list

 ┌────────────────────┬────────────────┬────────┐
 │ Template Name      │ Owner/Name     │ Branch │